xeb/fastText-docker/README.md

 docker run -it fasttext ./classification-example.sh
 ```

 If you have a local file, you can mount a docker volume or copy it into a running container.
-See the [example.sh](example.sh) for the *classification-example* using only Docker containers for execution.
+See the [classification-docker-example.sh](classification-docker-example.sh) for the *classification-example* using only Docker containers for execution.

 ```
 ./example.sh
 ```